Thesis

 Epic Games Store (EGS) primarily competes with Valve’s Steam.

-Steam: In 2021, Steam recorded 132 million MAUs.
-Prior to that, in 2020, Steam recorded 120 million MAUs, more than double that of EGS’s 56 million MAUs.
 Many gamers prefer Steam’s UI and find Steam to be faster and less buggy than EGS, EA’s Origin, and other storefronts.
-Steam also boasts a larger game library than EGS, with over 50K titles compared to EGS’s 1.6K games Although Steam charges a much higher revenue share (30%) than EGS (12%), developers are willing to sell their games to Steam since so many people use it.
-If a developer sells to EGS under a timed-exclusivity contract, they risk restricting themselves to a smaller audience during that time window.
-Founded in 2003, Steam is undoubtedly the game distribution market leader; however, EGS has also grown at an impressive rate, considering it was only founded in 2018.
-EGS will need to level up its platform features and functionality before it can reach Steam’s scale.
+Steam also boasts a larger game library than EGS, with over 200K titles compared to EGS’s 4K games.
+Although Steam charges a much higher revenue share (30%) than EGS (12% only after a developer’s first $1 million in annual per‑app revenue), developers are willing to sell their games to Steam for its larger user base and established purchasing ecosystem.
+Additionally, if a developer sells to EGS under a timed-exclusivity contract, they risk restricting themselves to a smaller audience during that time window.

 Business Model